 Nowadays my birding activities are being relegated to the background.
 Of course, the much needed heavy rain last Saturday morning made that decision a lot easier.
 Despite my wife's suggestions that we do our bird photography after the rain stopped, I just didn't have the enthusiasm for it.
 (And to think that there were some birds that can be twitched - the Magnolia Warbler in Sepulveda, for example).

-What remains forefront in my mind is that three weeks from now I will be out of work.
+What remained forefront in my mind was that three weeks from now I will be out of work.
 The current slump in the housing industry forced the company that I work for to take some drastic measures.
 One of which was to offer a "Voluntary Severance" package to those who would want to leave willingly.
 After much prayer and deliberation, I decided to take up the offer.
 I already informed my supervisor about my decision last Friday and tomorrow, Monday, I will be submitting the signed contract which will make my departure on Oct.
 15th official.

 This decision was punctuated by a sad incident that happened last night.
 Cynthia and I attended the 60th birthday party of one of her friends.
 As in any Filipino gathering, the food was sumptuous and the company vibrant.
 We left after a couple of hours since we still have a long way to drive.
 Today, Sunday, we learned that one of Cynthia's friends who was there at the party, Raul Roa, suffered a stroke later that night.
 The presence of mind of some of the party-goers saved his life although he is now in a self-induced coma and being observed at Kaiser Permanente.